Microneedling with PRP in Walnut Creek: What It Does, Who It Helps, and What to Expect

 Over time, collagen and elastin support may decrease, skin-cell turnover can slow, sun exposure can accumulate, and the skin may become less smooth or luminous.
 Many patients notice these changes as:

-dullness
+• dullness

-rougher texture
+• rougher texture

-fine lines
+• fine lines

-larger-looking pores
+• larger-looking pores

-uneven tone
+• uneven tone

-acne-scar texture
+• acne-scar texture

-less “bounce” or freshness in the skin
+• less “bounce” or freshness in the skin

 This is one reason that skin may still look tired even when the face does not necessarily need filler or a more aggressive treatment.
 In some patients, the goal is not to change the shape of the face.
 The goal is to improve the quality of the skin itself.

-What is SkinPen microneedling?
+What Is SkinPen Microneedling?

-These controlled micro-injuries stimulate the skin’s natural repair response.
-Over time, that repair process may support new collagen and elastin production, which can help improve the appearance of skin texture, fine lines, acne scars, and overall smoothness.
+Microneedling is a minimally invasive treatment that uses fine needles to create controlled micro-injuries in the skin.
+These micro-injuries stimulate the skin's repair response.
+Over time, that response may support new collagen and elastin production, which can help improve the appearance of rough texture, fine lines, enlarged-looking pores, and selected acne-scar concerns.

-PRP is prepared from a small sample of your own blood.
+PRP stands for platelet-rich plasma.
+It is prepared from a small sample of your own blood.
 The blood is processed so that the platelet-rich portion can be separated and used during treatment.
-Platelets contain growth factors and other signaling proteins that are involved in the body’s natural healing process.

-When PRP is combined with microneedling, it may provide a biologic adjunct to the skin’s repair response.
-The microneedling creates microchannels in the skin, and the PRP is applied during the treatment process to support healing and rejuvenation.
+Platelets contain growth factors and signaling proteins involved in the body's natural healing response.
+When PRP is combined with microneedling, it may provide a biologic adjunct to the skin's repair environment.
+The microneedling creates microchannels in the skin, and PRP is applied during the treatment process.

 What does PRP add to microneedling?